Mattia-BACH/CHALET_Base/README.md

 This repo aims at giving some examples and hints about different possible approaches to manage the confiugration of machines running TwinCAT.

 > [!Note]
 > There are infinite possible approaches and solutions in relation to configuration management.
-The right one is always a compromise between robustness, flexibility, easiness of implementation and many other requirements.
+The right approach is always a compromise between robustness, flexibility, easiness of implementation and many other requirements.
 We propose here some viable approaches based on our experience.

 ## In this Repository